d-exclaimation/seraph/docs/concepts/rendering.md

   ],
 });
 ```
-In this example, we are using `sr.hydrate` to hydrate the `image-carousel` element.
-We are also using `sr.resource` to load the server data and `sr.state` to keep track of the current image index.
+In this example, we are using `hydrate` to hydrate the `image-carousel` element.
+We are also using `resource` to load the server data and `state` to keep track of the current image index.
 By doing this, we are able to make the image carousel interactive without having to re-render the entire page.